GMatrixGames/GMatrixGames/README.md

 Welcome!

-My name is Garrett or GMatrixGames and I'm a Java developer that has previously worked on Minecraft plugins and mods, now I work on Fortnite related projects.
-All within Java/Groovy
+My name is Garrett or GMatrixGames and I'm a C#/Java developer that has previously worked on Minecraft plugins and mods, now I work on Fortnite related projects.
+All within .NET/C# and Java

 ## Projects I've contributed to